Gornstats/HTMX-Django-Experiments/README.md

  DEMOS:
  - CRUD (ROOT/crud): demonstrating CRUD behaviours, with no full page reloads.
 Uses SQLite DB.
     - Click to edit, in-line Add & Delete
+ - Keyboard (ROOT/keyboard): Using keyboard shortcuts to trigger HTMX events
+    - Change colour of a div with buttons/key presses
+    - TODO: More advanced example of keyboard shortcuts?

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site?